EspressoLogicCafe/APICreatorSDK/README.md

 ##Espresso Logic
 [Espresso Logic](http://espressologic.com) is the fastest way to create REST APIs with your data.
-You can join data across multiple data sources, write declaretive rules, and define granular security for an API that deploys in the time it takes to scan the schema.
+You can join data across multiple data sources, write declarative rules, and define granular security for an API that deploys in the time it takes to scan the schema.
+For more information about this SDK, please visit our [doc center](https://sites.google.com/a/espressologic.com/site/node-sdk).

 ### Installation
-After registering for a free account @ http://espressologic.com, our node SDK library can be implemented for use via the install command
+The SDK library is installed as we might expect, from a simple npm install command:

 ```
 npm install espressologic